 The SPHERE instrument also enabled the team to measure the brightness of the planet at different wavelengths, which allowed properties of its atmosphere to be deduced.

 The planet stands out very clearly in the new observations, visible as a bright point to the right of the blackened center of the image.
 It is located roughly three billion kilometers from the central star, roughly equivalent to the distance between Uranus and the Sun.
 The analysis shows that PDS 70b is a giant gas planet with a mass a few times that of Jupiter.
 The planet’s surface has a temperature of around 1000°C, making it much hotter than any planet in our own Solar System.

-The dark region at the centre of the image is due to a coronagraph, a mask which blocks the blinding light of the central star and allows astronomers to detect its much fainter disc and planetary companion.
+The dark region at the center of the image is due to a coronagraph, a mask which blocks the blinding light of the central star and allows astronomers to detect its much fainter disc and planetary companion.
 Without this mask, the faint light from the planet would be utterly overwhelmed by the intense brightness of PDS 70.

 “These discs around young stars are the birthplaces of planets, but so far only a handful of observations have detected hints of baby planets in them,” explains Miriam Keppler, who lead the team behind the discovery of PDS 70’s still-forming planet.
 “The problem is that until now, most of these planet candidates could just have been features in the disc.”